judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 a parent comment (the comment it is replying to) or zero.

 The sort order of the comments in a discussion follow the tree structure from left to right.
-Any comments without a parent are put at the level (a zero depth) and displayed after any comments in the tree.
+Any comments without a parent are put at the top level (a zero depth) and displayed amoungst the comment trees, in posted date order.

 The TreeLeft and TreeRight columns model the tree using the Nested Set Model, aka the Celko tree.
-This model provides an incrementing counter up the left sides of each tree node and right the right sides, counting left to right.
+This model provides an incrementing counter up the left sides of each tree branch and down the right sides, counting left to right.
 Although this takes some effort to rebuid when nodes are added and deleted, it does make selection of sets of the tree and ordering extremely efficient.
 The assumption is that discussuins will not get so big that rebuilding becomes a